TEL:

 · Type V: modified cold-drawn wire

-as to achieve maximum anchorage with concrete and good cement paste bond along the length of
+Diameter or perimeter dimensions between products differ and fiber manufacturers sell different shapes.
+The challenge is to deform fiber ends in such a way as to achieve maximum anchorage with concrete and good cement paste bond along the length of the fiber.

 You also can gage fiber effectiveness by aspect ratio—the length divided by the diameter.
 The higher the aspect ratio the better the performance.
 Longer